Khaled-Mahmoud1/Python_To_Do_List/README.md

 Exit Program: Close the application safely.

 Input Validation: Handles invalid inputs gracefully (entering a non-number for task selection or choosing an invalid menu option).

+ Technical Details:
+# - Uses a Python list to store tasks
+# - Implements menu navigation with match-case
+# - Includes error handling for invalid inputs
+#
+#  How to Use:
+# 1. Run the program
+# 2. Choose an option from the menu (1–5)
+# 3. Manage your tasks easily
+#